Skip to content

 The legacy of the production has survived in the extraordinary theatre collections at Smallhythe Place.

-On display with the Banqueting dress will be the elaborate crown worn in the Banqueting scene, jewellery, props, ephemera and the daggers used on stage by Henry Irving as Macbeth.
+On display next to the Banqueting dress is the elaborate crown worn in the banqueting scene, jewellery, props, ephemera and the daggers used on stage by Henry Irving as Macbeth.

-Ellen Terry's heavily annotated scripts which give such a fascinating an insight into her approach to the part, her characterful handwriting mapping her understanding of Lady Macbeth.
+Ellen Terry's heavily annotated scripts are also on show, which give such a fascinating an insight into her approach to the part, her characterful handwriting mapping her understanding of Lady Macbeth.

 Stabilising the Banqueting dress sleeve at the Textile Conservation Studio